Don Johnson (sports executive): Other sporting interests

 Johnson was involved in other sporting interests at the national and provincial level.
 He was a director of the Sports Federation of Canada and the National Sport Recreation Centre.
 He served as chairman of the Interprovincial Sports and Recreation Council and was a member of the Canada Games council.
 He was a director of the Youth Bowling Council of Canada, a delegate to the Canadian Amateur Swimming Association, and sat on the board of governors for Canada's Sports Hall of Fame.
-He served as treasurer of Softball Newfoundland and the Newfoundland Amateur Sports Federation, and was an executive member of the Newfoundland and Labrador Amateur Sports Federation.
+He served as treasurer of the Newfoundland Amateur Sports Federation, and was an executive member of the Newfoundland and Labrador Amateur Sports Federation.
 He also served as the assistant deputy Newfoundland Minister of Sport during the late 1970s.

-Johnson was a member of the Royal St. John's Regatta committee for 18 years from 1986, and served as a director, secretary, treasurer, vice-president, and president.
-He was chairman of the Royal St. John's Regatta Hall of Fame, served as captain-of-the-course in recreational regattas and time trials, and collaborated with Frederick Russell and Geoff Carnell to get permission to use the Royal prefix for the Regatta.
+Johnson served as president of the St. John's Senior Men's Softball League from 1972 to 1976, was the treasurer of Softball Newfoundland from 1972 to 1974, and sat on the hosting committee for the 1978 Canadian Junior Men's Softall Championships.
+He was a member of the Royal St. John's Regatta committee for 16 years from 1986, after previously being connected to rowing for 12 years in his civil servant role.
+He served as a director, secretary, treasurer, and vice-president, then was the president from 1993 to 1994.
+He was also chairman of the Royal St. John's Regatta Hall of Fame, served as captain-of-the-course in recreational regattas and time trials, and collaborated with Frederick Russell and Geoff Carnell to get permission to use the Royal prefix for the Regatta.

-Johnson became a sports columnist for The Evening Telegram in 1990.
+Johnson was part of the St. John's Capitals senior hockey team managing committee during the 1970s.
+He became a sports columnist for The Evening Telegram in 1990.
 He sat on the board of directors for the St. John's Maple Leafs from 1991 to 1995, and the charitable Leafs Foundation from 1995 to 2005.
-He also served as president of the St. John's Senior Softball League, was a director for the Bally Haly Golf & Curling Club, chairman of the St. John's Figure Skating Club carnival committee, and a commodore of the Terra Nova Yacht Club.
+He was also a director for the Bally Haly Golf & Curling Club, chairman of the St. John's Figure Skating Club carnival committee, and a commodore of the Terra Nova Yacht Club.

 Personal life

-Johnson was married to Florence Helen Harris and had three children.
+Johnson was married to Florence Helen Harris, had three children, and was Roman Catholic.
 After his career at the Bank of Nova Scotia ended, he worked as a civil servant and was the assistant deputy minister for the Newfoundland Department of Rehabilitation and Recreation, and was an administrator for Newfoundland Parks.
 He volunteered as president of the Newfoundland Lung Association, sat on the board of directors for the Duke of Edinburgh's International Award and was chairman of the Williams Family Foundation.
 He also served on the board of directors for the Newfoundland Tuberculosis and Respiratory Disease Association and the Association for the Help of Retarded Children.
-Johnson died on May 12, 2012, in St. John's at age 82.
+Johnson died on May 12, 2012, in St. John's at age 82, and was interred at Holy Sepulchre Cemetery in Mount Pearl.